proycon/svkbd/README.md

 your ``layout.*.h``).
 Use the ``↺`` button in the bottom-left to cycle through all the layers in the exact order they were specified.

 Some layouts come with overlays that will show when certain keys are hold pressed for a longer time.
 For example, a long press on the ``a`` key will enable an overview showing all kinds of diacritic combinations for ``a``.
 In the ``mobile-intl`` layout, a long press on a punctuation key will show an overlay with all further punctuation options (the same for all punctuation keys).
+Moreover, a long press on the ``q`` key doubles as a trigger for the emoji overlay in this layout.

 Overlay functionality interferes with the ability to hold a key and have it outputted repeatedly.
 You can disable overlay functionality with the ``-O`` flag or by setting the environment variable ``SVKBD_ENABLEOVERLAYS=0``.
 There is